 CDS reserves the right to make changes to the required material list as received by the instructor before the course starts.
 Please refer to the Campus Bookstore website at http://www.campusbookstore.com/Textbooks/SearchEngine/ to obtain the most up-to-date list of required materials for this course before purchasing them.

 Please note that you will be responsible for material in this edition, specifically.
-Furthermore, all page/chapters in these course notes will be referenced for the 13th edition.
+Furthermore, all pages/chapters in these course notes will be referenced for the Second Canadian Edition.

 To complete the readings, assignments, and course activities, students can expect to spend, on average, about 9 hours per week (108 hours per term) on the course.